Current as of July 2021 | Download print version (in PDF)

 Nad Sarkou 10, 160 00 Praha 6

 K Podjezdu 3, 140 00 Praha 4

-While no new PBCs were allowed to form after enactment of the new Civil Code of the Czech Republic, Act No. 248/1995 still governs and regulates the activities of PBCs that existed as of December 31, 2013, and opted to remain PBCs.
+While no new PBCs were allowed to form after the enactment of the new Civil Code of the Czech Republic, Act No. 248/1995 still governs and regulates the activities of PBCs that existed as of December 31, 2013 and opted to keep the PBC legal form.
 There is no requirement forcing remaining PBCs to change their legal form, though they may do so at any time and change their legal form to a registered institute.

-- Article 8, Par.
-(1)(i) makes all incomes from a family fund or family foundation taxable;
+- Article 8 (1)(i) makes all incomes from a family fund or family foundation taxable;

-- Article 4a(j) and Article 6, Par.
-(9)(d) extend the exemption from income tax to accepted donations used within a year for education and to medicines and other healthcare goods, as well as to certain children books;
+Article 4a(j) extends the exemption from income tax to accepted donations used within a year for education and to medicines and other healthcare goods, and certain children’s books..

-Act No. 418/2011, as amended by Act No. 368/2016, introduces the notion of a legal entity’s real owner.
-For NPOs, where there is no ownership of physical persons with respect to the property of the NPO, the law stipulates that real owners are members of the statutory body of an association, board of trustees of a foundation, or a fund.
+Act No. 418/2011, as amended, introduces the notion of a legal entity’s real owner.
+For NPOs, where there is no ownership by physical persons with respect to the property of the NPO, the law stipulates that as a real owner are treated all members of the statutory body of an association, board of trustees of a foundation, or a fund.
 For registered institutes or public benefit corporations, the founder is considered to be the real owner.
 The real owners must be registered in the register of legal persons.